African Civic Leadership Program, Ltd

 Supporting Ethiopia’s Democratic Transition Through Independent Reporting

 The organization will distribute political, security, economic, and cultural news via its website, a YouTube station, Facebook page, Twitter and Telegram channels, and in partnership with Ethiopian radio and TV channels to promote fact-based, informed civic dialogue on the challenges and opportunities for democracy in Ethiopia.
-The organization will expand its reporting and programming to include subject matter expert interviews to offer critical insights on a timely political, social, economic, and cultural topic; an investigations unit; and in-depth coverage of timely public events.
+The organization will expand its reporting and programming to include TalkEthiopia videos during which a subject matter expert will offer critical insights on a timely political, social, economic, and cultural topic; an investigations unit; and in-depth coverage of timely public events.